ShamsaAbdullahi/Standalone-SDK-master/README.md

 # Standalone-SDK
-Standalone SDK is one middle which can work out a professional desktop HR/Payroll/Attendance software.
-It is running within ZKTeco various time attendance units, access control terminals for almost 15 years.With this rock steady level SDK architecture, you can build any time related software you want.
-The further benefit is that you do not need to take care of the hardware terminals.
-It just works fine with all ZKTeco devices.
+The Standalone SDK is a powerful middleware that enables the creation of professional desktop apps for HR, payroll, and attendance management.
+For nearly 15 years, it has been seamlessly incorporated into a diverse range of ZKTeco time attendance and access control systems.

+Built on a rock-solid SDK architecture, it allows developers to easily create any time-related software solution.
+One of its primary benefits is seamless compatibility with all ZKTeco gear, which eliminates the need to manage or setup separate terminals.
+Simply connect and start building; the hardware works flawlessly.